Post updated: October 15th, 2025

 “We have campaigned for many years for stamp duty to be scrapped completely for those buying homes to live in.
 It’s a tax that puts off families from moving up the property ladder, fleeces homeowners needing to make a sideways move and makes it more expensive for older generations to downsize.

 “In the interim the government needs to tread carefully.
-Uncertainty around property taxes causes paralysis in the housing market.
+Uncertainty around property taxes causes paralysis in the housing market – and the figures from Zoopla show this may already be happening.

-“We’ve just seen how damaging this uncertainty can be: in April this year, when Stamp Duty thresholds changed, transactions collapsed by 64 per cent in a single month – the sharpest fall on record.
+“We know how damaging uncertainty can be: in April this year, when Stamp Duty thresholds changed, transactions collapsed by 64 per cent in a single month – the sharpest fall on record.
 Homeowners can’t afford a repeat.”

 But again, there’s a severe lack of detail.
 If this goes ahead in the way the Onward report proposes, it would mean owners (rather than residents) of properties worth up to £500,000 would pay varying rates of tax depending on the value of their home, with a minimum payment of £800 a year, which would go directly to local councils.